 It also has its own metal chimney specific to each model or brand, some chimneys that are installed with a factory build fireplace are air-cooled, having two layers in them and an air space to cool the chimney as air rises.

-The chimney on these units fit inside the chase leading to the roof from the interior or exterior of the house, both types of fireplaces Masonry or Factory-built are very common in modern homes, factory-built fireplaces have become more popular over the years because of there easy of installation for builders.
+The chimney on these units fits inside the chase leading to the roof from the interior or exterior of the house, both types of fireplaces Masonry or Factory-built are very common in modern homes, factory-built fireplaces have become more popular over the years because of their ease of installation for builders.

 Now a wood-burning fireplace insert is very different from the first two options because it is more like a wood stove, but it is essentially a wood stove you install inside of a traditional masonry fireplace.

 So the wood-burning insert is built to be installed inside of a masonry fireplace, and depending on the size of your firebox and chimney size you then will be able to choose the insert you want to install.